MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 326,575     | And Over         | 91,823.63      | 37%          | 326,575            |

-Withholding rates for taxpayers filing as *MAR*
+Withholding rates for taxpayers filing as *MAR*:

 | If Over | But Not Over | Tax Amount | Tax Rate | On Excess Over|
 |------------|-----------------|---------------|-------------|-------------------|